Tainted\\Coders

 Custom Commands

-Lets say you've got a simple system that spawns something in your game:
+Lets say we have a simple system that spawns something in our game:

 fn spawn_boid(mut commands: Commands, assets: Res<BoidAssets>) {